 In my experience, addiction affects people from all walks of life.
 Doctors, nurses, musicians, police officers, and crime scene investigators can all be addicted to drugs, alcohol or destructive behaviors.
 Addiction isn’t restricted to real life, either.
+In fact, TV characters and addiction can actually go hand-in-hand.
 These nine TV character’s struggles with addiction reveal the danger and struggle of addiction.
 Can you relate to any of them?

 1. Charlie Hieronymus Pace (Lost), Drugs

 Charlie Hieronymus is our first example that proves TV characters and addiction can go hand in hand.
 While playing in his successful band, Charlie becomes addicted to heroin and refuses to enter rehab.
 He resorts to manipulation to fuel his addiction, shattering family ties and relationships.
 He eventually trades drugs for a guitar, sobriety, and romance as he fights hard to recover.
 His story is not uncommon amongst real musicians who embrace drugs as the pressure of stardom overwhelms them.
 While not all recover, Charlie conquers his addiction despite disbelievers and ultimately becomes a hero.

 2. Dr. Gregory House (House), Pain Killers

 Dr. House’s drug of choice, Vicodin, dulls his chronic leg pain.
 It also serves as a familiar comfort as his antisocial behavior and sharp tongue keep people at a distance.
 He is driven to immorality and recklessness, eventually suffering from hallucinations.
 When House does come clean through psychiatric help, he discovers new hobbies and finds love.
 Although a massive scare plunges him back into addiction again, the window of time that he was clean shows the purpose and happiness that can be found without drugs.